SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 #### read_sgdfeatures.py

-[This module](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/python_modules/read_sgdfeatures.py) reads the [SGD_features.tab](#sgd_featurestab) file and creates dictionaries for type of genomic feature with all general information about these features.
+[This module](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/python_modules/read_sgdfeatures.py) creates dictionaries for many types of genomic feature containing general information about these features.
-The following features are considered:
+It consists of a single function:

+- `sgd_features`

+This function reads the [SGD_features.tab](#sgd_featurestab) file and extracts the following information:

 - ORF (genes)
 - ARS